In Delaware, students looking to get hold of their GED diploma can take the four independent GED subtests online or at a GED testing center.

 Delaware offers the GED exam that is only delivered on a computer; there is no more paper and pencil testing available.

-- You first MUST pass the Official Delaware Practice Test.
+• All GED applicants must first pass the Official GED Ready Practice Test.

 So in case you have a high school diploma or are currently signed up for any school program, you cannot get into the GED program.